OVERVIEW

 Arrive Chamonix

-From Geneve, we transfer you to Chamonix.
+We will transfer you to Chamonix from Geneve.
 Bustling with outdoor enthusiasts, the French Alpine town of Chamonix is only a 90-minute transfer from Geneva Airport.
-Please supply your flight details as soon as you can if you are arriving via Geneva (see How to get there section on the website for conditions).
+If you are arriving via Geneva, please supply your flight details as soon as you can (see the How to get there section on the website for conditions).
 From the garden of your hotel, relax under the incredible Mont Blanc massif before further exploring the streets, pavement cafes and bars of this famous alpine town.

 Accommodation: Hotel Oustalet

-Run by the Durban sisters, Agnes and Veronique’s 3* hotel is a typical timber alpine chalet located in the heart of Chamonix.
+The Durban sisters run Agnes and Veronique’s 3* hotel, a typical timber alpine chalet located in the heart of Chamonix.
 From their spacious garden, relax poolside with exceptional views of the Aiguille du Midi and Mont Blanc.

 Meals included: None